Shandi Finnessey: Personal life

 Her parents are Patrick and Linda Finnessey.
 She has three brothers (Shane, Damion, and Paul), and her grandmothers' names are Mildred Finnessey and Fern Miller.

 According to the press release issued at the time of her first public appearance as Miss USA on April 17, 2004, in New York City, she plays both the violin and piano.
 She also practices yoga, meditation and performs knitting and abstract painting.
 In 2003, she dated August Busch IV and has also dated Italo Zanzi.
-She is a Republican, and during her Miss USA reign, she attended the Commander-in-Chief's Ball at the Second inauguration of George W. Bush.
+She is a Republican, and during her Miss USA reign, she attended the Commander-in-Chief's Ball at the second inauguration of George W. Bush.

 Her Miss USA press release also notes that she began her professional modelling career at the age of six.
 She modeled with Ford Models in Chicago and Talent Plus in St. Louis.
 According to the Miss USA website at the time of her reign, her modelling experience included television commercials, runway modelling, newspaper and magazine ads as well as upscale fashion store experience.
 She claims to have once wrestled a greased pig.
-As of 2011, her parents still lived in the house that she grew up in Florissant.
+As of 2011, her parents still lived in the house where she grew up in Florissant.

 In 2013, Finnessey became a contestant on Ready for Love where she competed for the attention of Ernesto Arguello.
 She won Arguello's heart on the show, but the relationship was short-lived in real life.
 Later that year, she posed nude for a PETA anti-fur campaign opposing the distribution of fur coats as prizes during beauty pageants.
 On September 24, 2014, Finnessey announced on Twitter that she became engaged to businessman Ben Higgins.
 They were married on July 11, 2015, according to another autobiographical tweet.
 The couple has three sons; Finn Arthur (born June 10, 2016), Bodhi James (born May 1, 2018) and Charlie Bear (born May 5, 2020).